-One of our favorite vegetables is zucchini, so I’m always in need of good zucchini recipes that we wouldn’t get bored with it.
+One of our favorite vegetables is zucchini, so I’m always in need of good zucchini recipes that we wouldn’t get bored with.
 This year especially, since I’ve had the chance again in many years to plant zucchinis in our garden and it worked out pretty well.
-Now we have a lot of zucchinis to consume.
+Now we have a lot of zucchinis.

 What is Zucchini?